 Citizens of the World Charter Schools

-We partner with this Los Angeles, CA based network of intentionally diverse schools, to redesign a middle school experience that deeply engages the critical thinking and cognitive skills of all students, in order to create a powerful globally-oriented learning community.
+We partnered with this Los Angeles, CA-based network of intentionally diverse schools, to redesign a middle school experience that fully develops the whole child and deeply engages the critical thinking and cognitive skills of all students.
+CWC has begun codifying their most promising approaches to share with other school communities.

 Bard Early Colleges

 The Bard High School Early College team is a member of the second Collaborative.
 They are developing both an evolution of their successful early college secondary model, with the goal of shifting the model's design elements to serve a more diverse student population, and a new “Bard sequence” program offering for partners beyond their network.

 Red Bridge, a new school coming to San Francisco, CA, is developing a sense of agency in every child as the foundation for academic and life success.

 Whittle School & Studios is building a global system of schools—launching Fall 2019 in Washington DC, USA, and Shenzhen, China, and expanding to other countries in subsequent years—that will incorporate learning by doing, creating and making, student choice and voice, collaboration and teamwork, and global connections with local roots.

 Part of the first Collaborative, Tulsa Public Schools developed holistic and bold visions for two elementary schools—Anderson and Hamilton—and are continuing to build toward them.
 Meanwhile, the district is growing a robust design lab, which will support the entire district in building a culture of innovation.

 The Academy Group (AG) is a unique, new enterprise founded to realize the long-term potential of young people from underserved communities across the United States.
 Designed to tap into the deep wells of often overlooked talent that exists nationwide, the Academy Group—launched first in Chicago—empowers youth to thrive in school, work, and life.